A dedicate receptionist is expensive. So are the costs of no visitor management plan. Today's modern offices use a visitor sign-in app. This...

-Why is a Visitor Logbook Important?
+Why Is a Visitor Logbook Important?

 Tracking visitors in and out of your office has multiple benefits.
 Luckily and likely you do not think about this often, but first is your safety and the safety of your teammates and colleagues.
 Second is the reason you are there in the first place, the productivity of your business.

-Let's start with safety and security.
+Let's start with safety and security

-- Maintaining a log of everyone who's in your office will clue you in to people who are there who shouldn't be there.
+- Maintaining a log of everyone who's in your office will clue you into people who are there who shouldn't be there.
 It can help avoid the uncomfortable situation of an angry ex-spouse showing up and creating a scene.
 And even worse, a nefarious individual from inflicting harm on an individual.
-A visitor sign in sheet may even prevent entry to those seeking to do mass harm.
+A visitor sign-in sheet may even prevent entry to those seeking to do mass harm.

 - If your office or co-working space needed to evacuate--in case of fire or chemical spill, for example--how would you know everybody is out?
 Keeping a log of everyone who's entered is the only way to make sure everyone has exited.

 - Security isn't just about personnel, but also the important work you do.
-Many large and high tech companies require visitors to sign a non-disclosure agreement, or NDA, before entering the facility.
+Many large and high-tech companies require visitors to sign a non-disclosure agreement, or NDA, before entering the facility.
 This document should be stored with the visitor logs.

 - Sometimes visitors are given access to equipment in your office.
 Having a record of their entrance and exit can help prevent maltreatment of equipment or even theft.

-A visitor log can also help with efficiency.
+A visitor log can also help with efficiency

-- You also might want to keep in touch with visitors, whether an interview candidate, partner or customer.
+- You also might want to keep in touch with visitors, whether an interview candidate, partner, or customer.
 Visitor logbooks can store this information for future reference.
 Deliveries should also be tracked in a package log.

 - Visitor logs can be useful for getting company reviews--either in the actual office or as a future contact for a review.
 Customer testimonials can be a powerful tool for converting leads into customers.

-Digital Visitor Log vs. Pen and Paper
+Digital Visitor Log Versus Pen and Paper

-- A traditional paper and pen visitor sign in sheet can be lost, stolen, be spilled on or just crumpled.
-In addition, handwriting can make the log book difficult to read.
+- A traditional paper and pen visitor sign-in sheet can be lost, stolen, be spilled on, or just crumpled.
+In addition, handwriting can make the logbook difficult to read.

-- A front desk sign in app and digital log book requires eliminates worries about legibility.
+- A front desk sign-in app and digital logbook requires eliminates worries about legibility.

-- An Android or iPad sign in app can capture visitors pictures during the check in process.
+- An Android or iPad sign-in app can capture visitors' pictures during the check-in process.
 Say something goes missing, or you just need a refresher about what your client looks like, now you have a reference.